UU-IMAU/python-for-lunch/docs/contributing.md

 ## Proposing a talk

 Do you have a step in your software workflow that could be improved with the right tool?
 Or maybe you often find yourself thinking, "There has to be a better way to do this!"
 If so, share your thoughts by opening an issue on GitHub or posting in Teams (or reach out directly to the Python for Lunch organiser).
-Describe your workflow, the challenges you’re facing, and any ideas you have—we’d love to discuss and explore potential solutions!
+Describe your workflow, the challenges you’re facing, and any ideas you have - we’d love to discuss and explore potential solutions!

 [Post a GitHub issue]({{ repo_url }}/issues/new/choose){ .md-button }
 [Discuss in Teams]({{ teams_url }}){ .md-button }